saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 ### Update Sauce Config File

-Before you can run your tests using saucectl, you need to tell Cypress where it can find the test files it needs to run.
+Before you can run your own tests using saucectl, you need to tell Cypress where it can find the test files it needs to run.
 You will do this in `.sauce/config.yml`.
-Under the [`suites` tag](https://docs.saucelabs.com/testrunner-toolkit/configuration/common-syntax#suites),  add and modify the existing entry under the `"suites"` field:
+Under the [`suites` tag](https://docs.saucelabs.com/testrunner-toolkit/configuration/common-syntax#suites),  replace the following under the `"suites"` field: